Science: Formal

-Applied science
+Applied

 Applied science is the use of the scientific method and knowledge to attain practical goals and includes a broad range of disciplines such as engineering and medicine.
 Engineering is the use of scientific principles to invent, design and build machines, structures and technologies.
 Science may contribute to the development of new technologies.
 Medicine is the practice of caring for patients by maintaining and restoring health through the prevention, diagnosis, and treatment of injury or disease.

+Basic

 The applied sciences are often contrasted with the basic sciences, which are focused on advancing scientific theories and laws that explain and predict events in the natural world.

+Blue skies

+Computational

-Computational science applies computing power to simulate real-world situations, enabling a better understanding of scientific problems than formal mathematics alone can achieve.
-The use of machine learning and artificial intelligence is becoming a central feature of computational contributions to science for example in agent-based computational economics, random forests, topic modeling and various forms of prediction.
+Computational science applies computer simulations to science, enabling a better understanding of scientific problems than formal mathematics alone can achieve.
+The use of machine learning and artificial intelligence is becoming a central feature of computational contributions to science, for example in agent-based computational economics, random forests, topic modeling and various forms of prediction.
 However, machines alone rarely advance knowledge as they require human guidance and capacity to reason; and they can introduce bias against certain social groups or sometimes underperform against humans.

-Interdisciplinary science
+Interdisciplinary

 Interdisciplinary science involves the combination of two or more disciplines into one, such as bioinformatics, a combination of biology and computer science or cognitive sciences.
-The concept has existed since the ancient Greek and it became popular again in the 20th century.
+The concept has existed since the ancient Greek period and it became popular again in the 20th century.

-Scientific research
+Research

-Scientific research can be labeled as either basic or applied research.
+Scientific research can be labelled as either basic or applied research.
 Basic research is the search for knowledge and applied research is the search for solutions to practical problems using this knowledge.
 Most understanding comes from basic research, though sometimes applied research targets specific practical problems.
 This leads to technological advances that were not previously imaginable.